General

 # rm -rf /usr/local/cuda-12.2

-4. Enter the following commands to re-install CUDA Toolkit:
+4. Enter the following command to reinstall CUDA Toolkit:

-• <example> Default version 12.2 provided on NAVER Cloud Platform
+• Example: default version 12.2 provided by NAVER Cloud Platform

 # ./cuda_12.2.2_535.104.05_linux.run --toolkit --toolkitpath=/usr/local/cuda-12.2 --samples --samplespath=/usr/local/cuda-12.2/samples --silent